 Though the offensive tackle played just seven NFL games, he won a Super Bowl with the Patriots in 2019.
 Now, why didn’t the NBA’s Boston Celtics reach out to him about playing center?

 OT: Jonathan Ogden, 6-foot-9

 Ogden is a College and Pro Football Hall of Fame member, and he did so at 6-foot-9.

-One of the best tackles in NFL history, he starred as an All-American at UCLA before the Baltimore Ravens drafted him fourth overall in the 1996 NFL Draft.
+One of the best tackles in NFL history, he starred as an All-American at UCLA before the Baltimore Ravens selected him with the fourth overall draft pick in the 1996 NFL Draft.
 He spent his entire 12-year NFL career protecting quarterbacks in Baltimore, where he made 11 Pro Bowls and won a Super Bowl.

 Ogden wasn’t just a big man, he was a great football player.
 He also had an inch or two on many of the tallest offensive linemen in the game like Trent Brown, Jared Veldheer and Alejandro Villanueva.

 K: Neil O’Donoghue, 6-foot-6